-Brusly mailboxes moved again, now further from street
+Brusly mailboxes moved again, now farther from street

 Latest Weather Blog

-BRUSLY - Mailboxes that some say were installed too closed to the road have been moved further away from the street.
+BRUSLY - Mailboxes that some say were installed too close to the road have been moved farther away from the street.
 One woman called 2 On Your Side after she hit a mailbox and it turns out she's not the only one who complained.

 A day after the story aired, John Berthelot says a crew came out and moved all the mailboxes.